Skip to content

 These states follow the adoption of building codes at a state level but require local municipalities to adopt various amendments.
 This means that the state decides on the codebook being adopted, but local cities and counties are expected to make various amendments to the state building code that reflect each municipality's unique geographical and weather situations.
 This usually occurs in states where there are varying climate zones and altitudes within one state.

-States that have adopted building codes at a state level, but require local municipalities to adopt various amendments, include Arkansas, California, Georgia, Hawaii, Idaho, Indiana, Louisiana, Maine, Maryland, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Oklahoma, Oregon, Pennsylvania, South Carolina, Utah, Vermont, Virginia, Washington, and West Virginia.
+States Include: Arkansas, California, Georgia, Hawaii, Idaho, Indiana, Louisiana, Maine, Maryland, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Oklahoma, Oregon, Pennsylvania, South Carolina, Utah, Vermont, Virginia, Washington, and West Virginia.

 Local Code States

-States that follow the adoption of building codes at a local level include Alabama, Alaska, Arizona, Colorado, Delaware, Illinois, Iowa, Kansas, Mississippi, Missouri, Nebraska, Nevada, South Dakota, Tennessee, Texas, and Wyoming.
+States include: Alabama, Alaska, Arizona, Colorado, Delaware, Illinois, Iowa, Kansas, Mississippi, Missouri, Nebraska, Nevada, South Dakota, Tennessee, Texas, and Wyoming.

 Every property in the U.S. is given a U.S. Postal Address.
 This address, though a good identifier of location, does not dictate jurisdiction over the property.
-Let's say that again, a property address does not give you the correct jurisdiction for a property.
-Forty percent of residences across the U.S. are located in an unincorporated part of a county, but still receive a city name in their postal address.
+Let's say that again: a property address does not give you the correct jurisdiction for a property.

 The Takeaway